 Physical Health and the Immune System

 How does the body maintain health in response to physical and/or psychological stress?
-The immune system contains many organs, which have billions of immune functioning cells.
+The immune system contains many organs, containing billions of immune functioning cells.
 The thymus gland and bone marrow form and mature the cells.
-The peripheral immune system includes the blood, lymph nodes and the spleen.
+The peripheral immune system includes the blood, lymph nodes, and the spleen.
 The endocrine system produces hormones and supports the central nervous system by releasing the relevant ones that allow us to survive.
 The real gladiators are the white blood cells that continually circulate, searching for foreign invaders in the blood and tissues.
 The white cells function is to begin the immune response and to protect against daily invasions of viruses and bacteria.
 Indirect invasions on physical health are environmental factors, which include anxiety, a poor diet, air pollution and smoking.
 Direct invasions on physical health are contacts with contagious diseases, such as flu’s, colds, measles, and toxins such as consuming foods that contain pesticides.

 The Health Psychology Connection to the Immune System

 The Immune System works extremely hard trying to destroy and eliminate stress and anxiety reactions.
 The adrenal glands produce a hormone called cortisol that is discharged during moments of tension in an attempt to reduce the pressure.
 Centuries ago while hunting for food humans were subjected to the dangers of being low on the food chain because the animals killed were often wild and fierce.
 It was the Central Nervous Systems physical response mechanism that helped to ensure survival.
 Primitive people would react to a confrontation from a dangerous animal by fighting, if prepared or running away in flight.